Responsive Image Techniques & Resources

 One aspect of responsive media is also dealing with mobile retina devices.
 Your regular images will appear blurry on devices with a more dense pixel ratio.
 So how can you go about fixing this?

-Well the best solution is to prepare your images at a larger size first, preferably double the normal size you would need.
-So if your logo would normally be 200×150 you should create the image at 400×300 first, and then size down.
-This way visitors who are using a retina screen will not miss any advanced styles.
+Well, the best solution is to prepare your images at a larger size first, preferably double the normal size you would need.
+So, if your logo is normally 200×150, you should create the image at 400×300 first and then size it down.
+This way, visitors who are using a retina screen will not miss any advanced styles.

 Retina js JavaScript script homepage website layout

 Possibly my favorite JavaScript library for @2x images would be retina.js.
-You can quickly download a compressed copy of the script and include this into your document header.
-Then when the page loads Retina.js will check if the current device supports a pixel density larger than 1x.
+You can quickly download a compressed copy of the script and include this in your document header.
+Then, when the page loads, Retina.js will check if the current device supports a pixel density larger than 1x.
 If so all <img> src attributes will be replaced with the typical Apple-style @2x syntax(ie. pear.png becomes [email protected]).

 Natural CSS Image Resizing